 In 2021, we are planning to host an international multidisciplinary gathering focused on the ethics and governance of near-term innovations in brain science.
 In carefully thinking through which ideas are truly “good” and “beneficial” for humanity, ethics questions loom large in brain science.
 We plan to include bioethicists, neuroscientists (basic to clinical), major industry stakeholders, and policymakers.
 The meeting will be supported entirely by philanthropy, and will bring together roughly 250 people over four days.
 In advance of that, we are assembling a steering committee to convene for a formal planning session in Q1 2020.

 We expect our gathering to differ from neuroethics meetings convened by other national and international groups in that we will be including active participation of industry and investors.
 We consider this inclusion to be important because of the tremendous amount of resources already committed to brain research in the privater sector.
 Our meeting will also include stakeholders from efforts like the US Brain Initiative, European Human Brain Project, International Neuroethics Society, the Organisation for Economic Co-operation and Development (OECD), and the International Brain Initiative, collaborating to help develop a set of guidelines, agreed upon by participants, using recently published frameworks from the groups mentioned above (and others to be determined) as a starting point.

-Just as the 1974 Asilomar conference set the stage for a half century of bioengineering, the 2020 Asilomar BrainMind conference has the chance to set the stage for a half century of neuro-engineering.
+Rather than being focused on talks and seminars, this will be a highly participatory gathering: the goal is not to talk to each other, but to talk with each other.
+Just as the 1974 Asilomar conference set the stage for a half century of bioengineering, the 2021 Asilomar BrainMind conference has the chance to set the stage for a half century of neuro-innovation.